-They tried to tell me that there were no mistakes in the Book of Mormon, but when I brought up that it had been revised, one missionary, whom was new to me, twice said, “No man can explain that.”
-And yet soon after or a little while before that, had told me that God could make anyone understand the gospel (apparently referring to the Book of Mormon), even a baby (which is obvious and pointless to tell me), and by that contradicted herself again when I brought up the grammar errors again, and she claimed that the grammar rules might not have been same 200 years ago, which is an old Mormon counterargument, and deceptive, because the English language clearly did have grammar rules 200 ears ago otherwise 1) It wouldn’t have mattered how Joseph Smith arranged words and there would be no point in copying verses from the King James almost word for word.
-2) It’s a simple matter to look up on the Internet what the state of English grammar was and its development (but big surprise, Mormon missionaries are forbidden from thinking: they aren’t allowed to use the Internet except to email their family, how convenient for these Mormons who obsess over “progression”.
-Clearly their version of progression is no progress at all).
-Here is a quote from one website on the development of English and not that it gives no justification for the nonsensical and confusing grammar of Joseph Smith:
+I asked them a question concerning what I thought was the wrong usage of the word “esteem” in the Book of Mormon, but it lead no where as it seemed I had misunderstood it.
+The rest of my questions stumped them and they repeatedly contradicted themselves as I try to show in this post.
+They tried to tell me that there were no mistakes in the Book of Mormon, but when I brought up that it had been revised, one missionary, who was new to me, twice said, “No man can explain that,” and yet soon after or a little while before that, had told me that God could make anyone understand the gospel (apparently referring to the Book of Mormon), even a baby (which is obvious and pointless to tell me to say), and by that contradicted herself again when I brought up the grammar errors again, and she claimed that the grammar rules might not have been same 200 years ago (which is an old Mormon counterargument, and deceptive).
+She was wrong I found out because the English language clearly did have grammar rules 200 ears ago otherwise 1) It wouldn’t have mattered how Joseph Smith arranged words here and there and there would be no point in copying verses from the King James Bible which he obviously did, almost word for word.
+2) It’s a simple matter to look up on the Internet what the state of English grammar was and its development (but big surprise, Mormon missionaries are forbidden from looking up things like that).
+Here is a quote from Wikipedia on the development of English and the grammar in the Book of Mormon nonsensical and confusing grammar of Joseph Smith.